Food and Drink

 Join local mixologist Beth Dixon as she demonstrates three original, delicious craft cocktails.
 Sip samples of each cocktail as you enjoy expertly paired small plates.
 Fees include demonstration, cocktail samples and food pairings.

-Join local mixologist Beth Dixon, owner of Salt and Acid Beverage Consulting, as she demonstrates how to create three refreshing and delicious craft cocktails perfect for a hot summer’s day.
-She’ll highlight seasonal flavors in a Spicy Margarita, Coconut Gin Fizz and a cooling Cucumber Vodka Gimlet.
+Join local mixologist Beth Dixon, owner of Salt and Acid Beverage Consulting, as she demonstrates how to masterfully combine winter citrus and herbs into three delicious craft cocktails.
+She’ll highlight seasonal flavors in a Fireside using vodka, maple, ruby grapefruit and rosemary, a Bee’s Knees with Meyer lemon and thyme, and a Blood Orange Whiskey Sour showcasing blood orange and sage.

 Vine to Glass Series